SRM47/cs152sp23GNNTrafficForecasting/README.md

 ### Methods
 1. Dataset
-2. Models
-  a.
-GNN
+2. GNN
-  b. some GNN variant (like a Graph-attention-network LSTM, or a Graph Convulutional Network... we can survey the literature)
+3. some GNN variant (like a Graph-attention-network LSTM, or a Graph Convulutional Network... we can survey the literature)
-  c.
-List the other kinds of networks we will train. we'll train multiple models and compare them to the GNN.
+4. List the other kinds of networks we will train. we'll train multiple models and compare them to the GNN.
 CNN?
 RNN?
 LSTM?

 ### Goals
 1. Predict traffic flow in San Francisco